DavidCC812/Moonshot_Project/documents/thesis_document/thesis_document.md

 These objectives are representative of the most important technical flows in the current implementation.
 Features such as review posting, accessibility tagging, or user profile updates may also be briefly illustrated if time and space allow, but they are not the primary focus of this thesis demonstration.

-> *Optional Placeholder: Screenshot of the test user itinerary list or login confirmation screen.*

 ### 10.3 Execution Flow and Screens

 This section presents a step-by-step walkthrough of the main application screens and usage flows, as experienced by a user interacting with the Inclusive Trip Planner.
 Each subsection highlights key functionality, backend interaction, and visual elements.
 The walkthrough is based on the current MVP state, with all features tested and functioning as expected.